scoknig/personal-site/content/_index.md

 In the [blog](/blog/) you'll find an ever-growing collection of my thoughts, things I've learned, and interesting nuggets I find.

-If you use an RSS reader, [here's a link to the blog feed](/blog/index.xml).
+If you use an RSS reader, here's the [blog's RSS feed](/blog/index.xml).

 Feel free to have a look around, you might find something interesting.